NERC-CEH/catalogue/docs/new-catalogue.md

 `.put(YOUR_DOCUMENT_SHORT, MediaType.parseMediaType(YOUR_DOCUMENT_JSON_VALUE))`

+# Step 4d: ServiceConfig

-then in `ServiceConfig` in `metadataRepresentationService` you need to add
+in `metadataRepresentationService` you need to add

 `.register(YOUR_DOCUMENT_SHORT, YourDocument.class);`

-# Step 4d: ServiceConfig

 in `catalogueService` you need to create a document e.g.